Encoding classical information into quantum resources: Introduction

-When $G$ is a subgroup of unitaries diagonal in a given basis $\{\ket{k}\}$ (so it is a subgroup of commuting unitaries), $\G$ becomes a completely dephasing map $\Delta$ with respect to this basis, i.e., \mbox{$\Delta(\rho)=\sum_k \bra{k}{\rho}\ket{k}\ketbra{k}{k}$}.
+When $G$ is a subgroup of all unitaries diagonal in a given basis $\{\ket{k}\}$ (so it is a subgroup of commuting unitaries), $\G$ becomes the completely dephasing map $\Delta$ with respect to this basis, i.e., \mbox{$\Delta(\rho)=\sum_k \bra{k}{\rho}\ket{k}\ketbra{k}{k}$}.
 Equations~\eqref{eq:constr_1}-\eqref{eq:constr_2} then constrain encoding maps $\E_m$ to be Schur-product channels~\cite{kye1995positive,li1997special}, i.e., \mbox{$\E_m(\rho)=\rho\circ C_m$} with $C_m$ being arbitrary correlation matrices ($C_m\geq 0$ and all diagonal entries being 1), and $\circ$ denoting Schur (entry-wise) product (not to be confused with composition of quantum channels as in Eqs.~\eqref{eq:constr_1}-\eqref{eq:constr_2}).
-Since such channels do not modify populations (diagonal elements of $\rho$ in the given basis), but only affect coherences (off-diagonal elements), investigating communication scenario with this constraint corresponds to asking how much classical information can be encoded into the resource of quantum coherence~\cite{aberg2006superposition,baumgratz2014quantifying}.
-Finally, for a general group $G$, $\G$ is a projector onto a symmetric subspace, and so $\G$-constrained encodings correspond to sending information encoded in the resource of asymmetry~\cite{marvianthesis}, i.e., into the degrees of freedom that are not invariant under the group action.
+Since such channels do not modify populations (diagonal elements of $\rho$ in the given basis), but only affect coherences (off-diagonal elements), investigating communication scenarios with this constraint corresponds to asking how much classical information can be encoded into the resource of quantum coherence~\cite{aberg2006superposition,baumgratz2014quantifying}.
+Finally, for a general group $G$, the channel $\G$ is a projector onto symmetric states (i.e., states invariant under the action of all group elements), and so $\G$-constrained encodings correspond to sending information encoded in the resource of asymmetry~\cite{marvianthesis}, i.e., into the degrees of freedom that are not invariant under the group action.

-Another important choice of $\D$ is given by a completely thermalising map, i.e., $\T(\rho)=\gamma$ for all $\rho$, with $\gamma$ denoting the thermal equilibrium Gibbs state.
+Another important choice of $\D$, besides that of the $G$-twirling channel, is given by the completely thermalising map, i.e., $\T(\rho)=\gamma$ for all $\rho$, with $\gamma$ denoting the thermal equilibrium Gibbs state.
 In this case, the considered constraints limit the sender $S$ to only encode information with Gibbs-preserving channels, i.e., satisfying $\E_m(\gamma)=\gamma$.
 Physically, this constrains $S$ to obey the second law of thermodynamics (in the sense that the encoding channels cannot bring the information carrier farther out of equilibrium), and the information is encoded in the resource of thermodynamic non-equilibrium~\cite{brandao2013resource,brandao2015second}.